thunderrabbit/barefoot_rob/content/blog/2020/11/02healing-inner-child-live-workshop.md

 Reclaim your power you gave up as a child.

-This will be the first of 3 free workshops done on the next three Thursdays 7pm JST, livestreamed at https://www.facebook.com/barefootrob.
+This was the first of 3 free workshops done on the next three Thursdays 7pm JST, livestreamed at https://www.facebook.com/barefootrob.

+Watch the replay here!

+{{< youtube TRwCyVa7Q0g >}}